 The appearance debate seems much more viable when the proposed wind turbine zoning is adjacent to a vintage neighborhood or historic district.
 The wind industry will have to be resourceful to design a complement to a richly textured neighborhood.

-Commercial wind farm zoning also presents the same issues--noise, appearance, height, and proximity to residences.
+Commercial wind farm zoning also presents the same issues of noise, appearance, height, and proximity to residences.
 I personally find a large wind farm in a rural or industrial area not at all offensive in appearance, but it will be a matter of lively local debate.
 We recommend that in a county or town with an agricultural zoning district, wind turbine zoning be allowed with a conditional use permit.

 We want to add two last things.
 You will hear from bird lovers that wind turbine zoning would cause terrible collisions for our feathered friends.
 Although there are many other more significant hazards for birds, it would be wise to avoid known nesting and migration areas.